-(17) An intensive school has to be worth the investment for all involved.
+(16) An Intensive School has to be worth the investment for all involved.

 - a.
-For off-campus intensive schools, a minimum of one day is appropriate. - b.
-For on-Campus intensive schools: - i. two days is the minimum (ideally with a second linked two-day school so that the student's time oncampus is maximised, and - ii. four days is the maximum although field trips may require more than four days if approved by the Head of School; - iii. however, at least three days may be more appropriate when intensive schools are not linked as part of a series, otherwise students may invest a great deal for an inadequate return. - c.
+For intensive schools held off-campus, a minimum of one day is appropriate. - b.
+For on-Campus Intensive Schools: - i. two days is the minimum (ideally with a second linked two-day school) so that the student's time oncampus is maximised, and - ii. four days is the maximum although field trips and accredited courses may require more than four days if approved by the Head of School; - iii. however, at least three days may be more appropriate when Intensive Schools are not linked as part of a series, otherwise students may invest a great deal for an inadequate return. - c.
 At least four hours per day should be spent in structured learning activities although students should have sufficient free time to use campus services and support facilities and to socialise.